Women's Super League: In the United Kingdom and Ireland

-Since 2017–18, many FA WSL games have been broadcast on television by BT Sport, online and red-button by the BBC (UK only), and via the league's Facebook page.
-BBC Sport has continued to air one game a weekend digitally via their iPlayer service and website, while subscription channel Sky Sports also holds the rights to televise a selection of matches.
+FA women's competitions were initially broadcast on ESPN from 2009 to 2013 as part of a four-year broadcast rights deal.
+Six live matches were broadcast in 2011 in addition to weekly highlights, with ten games shown in 2012.
+ESPN broadcast the opening game of the WSL between Chelsea and Arsenal at Imperial Fields on 13 April 2011, a game Arsenal won 1–0 with a first half goal by Gilly Flaherty.
+The second televised game took place on 12 May 2011 as Doncaster Belles lost 1–0 to Everton Ladies at the Keepmoat Stadium, Doncaster.
+In 2013, BBC Two broadcast four WSL programmes during the 2013–14 season.
+Each programme featured goal round-ups, highlights and features.

-Since the 2019–20 season, league matches have been streamed via the FA Player, as well as some FA Women's Championship games, highlights from the Women's FA Cup, FA Women's League Cup and international England games.
-Some games in the FA Player are excluded, such as those broadcast on BT Sport in the UK and Ireland due to licensing rights.
+During the 2017–18 season, many WSL games were broadcast on television by BT Sport, online and red-button by the BBC (UK only), and via the league's Facebook page.
+BBC Sport continued to air one game a weekend digitally via their iPlayer service and website, while subscription channel Sky Sports also holds the rights to televise a selection of matches.
+For the 2019–20 season, league matches were streamed via The FA Player, as well as some Women's Championship games, highlights from the FA Cup, League Cup and international England games.
+Some games in The FA Player were excluded, such as those broadcast on BT Sport in the UK and Ireland due to licensing rights.

 In March 2021, the FA WSL announced a new record-breaking three-year domestic television rights deal with Sky Sports and BBC, beginning with the 2021–22 season.
 Sky would broadcast 44 matches per season with a further 22 matches shown on BBC platforms including a minimum of 18 on BBC One or Two.
-All other fixtures would remain available to stream for free on the FA Player, the governing body's own over OTT service.
-Believed to be worth around £8 million a season, it is the biggest broadcast deal of any professional women's football league in the world and marked the first time that the WSL's rights had been sold separately from the men's game.
+All other fixtures would remain available to stream for free on The FA Player, the governing body's own over OTT service.
+Believed to be worth around £8 million a season, it was the biggest broadcast deal of any professional women's football league in the world and marked the first time that the WSL's rights had been sold separately from the men's game.

-Previously, FA women's competitions were broadcast on ESPN from 2009 to 2013 as part of a four-year broadcast rights deal.
-Six live matches were broadcast in 2011 in addition to weekly highlights, with ten games expected to be shown in 2012.
-ESPN broadcast the opening game of the WSL between Chelsea and Arsenal at Imperial Fields, Morden on 13 April 2011, a game Arsenal won 1–0 with a first half goal by Gilly Flaherty.
-The second televised game took place on 12 May 2011 as Doncaster Belles lost 1–0 to Everton Ladies at the Keepmoat Stadium, Doncaster.
+In July 2024, YouTube was listed as a new streaming service for non-broadcast WSL matches and select Women's Championship fixtures, as part of a transition from the FA Player.
+Sky Sports and BBC remained rights holders for the 2024–25 season, with Sky and Now TV broadcasting 44 matches, and the BBC broadcasting 22 matches on iPlayer, with 18 intended for BBC One or BBC Two.

-In 2013, BBC Two broadcast four WSL programmes during the 2013–14 season.
-Each programme featured goal round-ups, highlights, features and previews of England's World Cup qualifiers.
+In October 2024, a five-year deal with Sky Sports and the BBC worth £65 million was agreed upon by the WSL, an increase from the estimated £7–8 million per season, and the first long-term agreement with broadcasters.
+As the main investor, Sky Sports are to broadcast 118 live matches per season, the BBC have committed to 21 matches, with the remaining games available on YouTube.